Burger Industry Analysis 2017 - Cost & Trends

-Burger Industry in 2013 at at Glance
+Burger Industry in 2017 at Glance

 Birth of the Burger

 Some believe that the hamburger came from a meatball stand owner who flattened his meatballs between two slices of bread.
 He then called his new on-the-go creation “Charlie’s Hamburgers.”
 Others believe that the hamburger originated from a hot dog vendor who decided to substitute their hot dogs for beef, naming this invention the “hamburger” after their location, Hamburg, New York.
-On the other hand, Texans believe that the burger was a reincarnation of the breakfast patty - a beef sandwich squeezed between two slices of french toast and garnished with glazed onions.
-Although all of these instances have hit hamburger history, it is still uncertain which one of them is the true story behind the birth of the hamburger.
-Check out our list of recommended burger franchises at the bottom of this page!
+Texans believe the burger is a reincarnation of the breakfast patty - a beef sandwich squeezed between two slices of french toast and garnished with glazed onions.
+Although all of these stories are part of hamburger lore, it is still uncertain which one of them is the true story behind the birth of the hamburger.

 However, no matter how you slice it, the hamburger industry nowadays is nothing like as it was before.
-Hamburger franchises have spread their ways across the nation and continue to find innovative ways to turn their customers into loyal burger-fanatics.
+Hamburger franchises have spread across the nation and continue to find innovative ways to turn their customers into loyal burger-fanatics.
 No meatballs and hot dogs here, folks!
 The hamburger industry is beefin’ up for good.

 When it comes to a good hamburger, Americans definitely are not careless eaters.
 A 2009 report indicated that 75% of burger-lovers rank the quality of the meat as the first or second most important attribute to their burger.
 Second in line was toppings, ranked either first or second place by 42% of consumers.
 Even though the affordability of the burger is considered, high-quality ingredients are still key in producing a successful burger franchise.